-Wound drain You may have a wound drain.
-This will drain blood and fluids from your operation site thereby promoting healing.
+Wound drains You may have a wound drain.
+This will drain blood and fluid from your operation site.
+Good drainage will promote healing.
+Chest drain If you have had a Radical Nephrectomy, you may also have a chest drain.
+The chest drain helps to remove any blood and fluid from around the lungs.
 Pain relief after your surgery Your nurse will work alongside your doctors and the anaesthetist to keep your pain at a minimum.
 The PAIN SCORE is a way of your nurse establishing how much pain you are experiencing by asking you to grade your pain from 0 to 10 where 0 = no pain and 10 = the worst pain you can imagine.
 The following methods of pain relief may be used singly or in combination with each other.
 Patient controlled analgesia (PCA) This infusion machine has a button you press each time you need pain relief.
 It will help your pain by immediately delivering a specific amount of pain relief into your blood stream.
 The pump is programmed according to your anaesthetist's instructions.
 Epidural An epidural is a very small tube inserted by your anaesthetist into the epidural space in your back.
 A local anaesthetic is infused through this tube via a pump for the first few days after surgery relieving pain at your operation site by numbing it.
 Intravenous (IV) pain relief Intravenous pain relief can be administered to supplement a PCA or epidural or on its own to manage pain that is not controlled by tablets or suppositories alone.
 Rectal pain relief Pain may also be controlled by the insertion of suppositories whilst you are not able to take tablets orally.
 Oral pain relief When you are able to drink, you may have tablets by mouth (orally).